iSPIRT/ppl/badal/dsl/README.md

   state might contribute two or more.
   - TODO: We should extend this to allow more complex things like 2-of-3 signatures
+- The 0th element of this list is the transaction creator, who does not provide a signature (as discussed earlier)

 The `signatures` list has the following properties:

 - The `proof` will construct the owners array and prove that every owner in every state exists in the owners array
+- The `proof` will `assert HMAC(creator_private_id, 0) == owners[0]`.
-- The `proof` will also assert that `verify_signature(transaction_core, self.get_owners()[i],
+- The `proof` will also assert that `verify_signature(transaction_core_hash, self.get_owners()[i],
-  signature[i])` returns true.
+  signature[i])` returns true for all i > 0.
 Note: the proof only verifies the signature, so it only needs to know the `PublicId`s of each owner, not the `PrivateId`.
-- All signatures will have to be provided externally.
+- All signatures will have to be collected via out-of-band means.
   Badal.DSL does not have a way of creating the signature of the transaction.
 Typically, Badal code will output the `transaction_core` and the `get_owners()` list.
-The user has to generate the corresponding signatures and input them into the system.
+The user has to generate/collect the corresponding signatures and input them into the system.
 As a result, the `PrivateId` is never directly used in the ZKP program.
 This allows a transaction creator to collect signatures of other parties whose `PrivateId` is not known/revealed to the transaction owner.

-  The wallet provider will usually have methods to save private keys and sign transactions, but for now we'll assume that is a separate library.
+  The wallet provider will usually have methods to save private ids and sign transactions, but for now we'll assume that is a separate library.
   - For now, we're assuming that it is the job of the transaction